 When the baby no longer requires intensive care, it can be moved to a room where the whole family can stay together.
-The length of time during which care is necessary can often be long.
-As parents, it is important that you look after your own health so that you have the stamina to cope.
+The period that your baby needs care can vary, but can often be long.
+As parents, it is important that you look after your own health so that you have the enerfy to cope.
 Keep in mind that it is important to eat a balanced diet and to rest.
 Also, try to get out of the hospital every day and get some fresh air.

 Outerwear must be kept in your overnight accommodation.
 Wear shoe covers in wet weather and change to indoor shoes when you are on the ward.
 Visitors must leave outerwear in the lockers outside the ward.

-There is overnight accommodation on the ward for the families of babies being cared for on the ward.
-Occupants are responsible for making the bed.
+There is overnight accommodation at the ward for the families of babies being cared for there.

-Ask the staff and they will provide clean sheets and towels when you need them.
+The staff will provide you with clean sheets and towels.
 When changing accommodation, we would be grateful if you would put your bed linen in the laundry basket.
 Please remember to keep the floor clear of clutter so that the room can be cleaned on a daily basis.

 We provide breakfast every morning.
 In the kitchen, there is a coffee machine that provides beverages free of charge.
 There are also microwaves where you can heat your own food.
 Coffee, tea and hot chocolate are always available.

 Preterm and newly born babies are more sensitive to noise because they are still developing.
 Which is why keeping a low sound level is important in the neonatal ward.

 If you want to talk on your phone, please do so away from the baby's bed.
 When you are with your baby, please put your mobile phone in silent mode, preferably in flight mode, so that you do not disturb the other babies.